 Overnight: Gariep River | Breakfast, Lunch, Dinner

 Gariep River - Cederberg.
 This morning we travel south through the Richtersveld and the mining town of Springbok, before reaching the region known as Namaqualand, well known for its prolific display of Namaqua wildflowers that occur each spring.
-We spend tonight in a picturesque campsite surrounded by local wine farms and have the opportunity to sample some of the nectar of the gods or to explore the surrounding beautiful Cederberg Mountains.
+We spend tonight in a picturesque campsite surrounded by local wine farms and later we sample some of the nectar of the gods or to explore the surrounding beautiful Cederberg Mountains.
 Tonight is our last night under the stars!

 Overnight: Cape Town | Breakfast